-Last Update: January 2019
+Last Update: August 2019

 We do not accept consultations on immigration law, so please be sure to check the latest information / forms on the USCIS website and with experts such as immigration lawyer

 “Public charge” or the “public charge test” is used by immigration officials to decide whether a person can enter the U.S. or get a green card (lawful permanent resident or “LPR” status).
 In this test, officials look at all of a person’s circumstances, including income, employment, health, education or skills, family situation and whether a sponsor signed a contract (“affidavit of support”) promising to support the person.
 Officials can also look at whether a person has used certain benefit programs (in the past, only cash assistance and long-term care were counted).

 The government is changing how it makes public charge decisions.
 Immigration officials will look more closely at factors like health, age, income, skills (including English language skills), and use of more public programs, including: